DaveBackus/Data_Bootcamp_Book/pandas-input.md

 * We've spread the read statement over several lines to make it easier to read.
 Python understands that the line doesn't end until we reach the right paren ).
 That's common Python syntax.
 * We skip rows at the top and bottom that do not contain data.
+* We choose specific columns to read using the `parse_cols` parameter.
+Column numbering starts at zero, as we have come to expect.
 * We set the index and column labels.

 We can clean this up further if we drop blank lines and simplify the variable names: